Salomanuel/bookmarkulum/README.md

 - db/seeds.rb DELETES every Site and every Bookmark every time you seed.
 It's very useful in developing, but be careful with that in production

+## To Do

+- make navigations link work

+- implement an engine to shorten URLs without using third party APIs nor Gems